haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-less.md

 ### Location

-{% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}Theme{% endglossarytooltip %} mixins (except extends) should be located in the `source/utilities` directory.
+{% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} mixins (except extends) should be located in the `source/utilities` directory.

 ### Naming